Belarus' isolation grows after journalist's dramatic arrest - WTMJ

 “Belarus has become a ‘black hole’ of Europe with repressions reaching a catastrophic scale and its dictator scrambling fighter jets and threatening the entire world,” Shushkevich told The Associated Press in a telephone interview.
 “The West must understand that only increasing pressure and really tough sanctions could impact Lukashenko and limit repressions.”

-EU Commission Chief Ursula von der Leyen said the bloc will introduce more sanctions that will target “businesses and economic entities that are financing this regime.”
+EU Commission chief Ursula von der Leyen said the bloc will introduce more sanctions that will target “businesses and economic entities that are financing this regime” and her Foreign Minister Heiko Maas said that “any dictator who toys with such thoughts must know that there will be a bitter price to pay.”

-Speaking at the end of a two-day European Union meeting, Merkel noted that the specific targets have yet to be named.
-“Companies need to be found that are appropriate, and where it is legally solid that we sanction them,” she said.
+“The lives of more than 170 passengers were endangered here to arrest a journalist.
+It’s a threefold attack — an attack on the safety of air traffic, on press freedom and the European citizens on board,” he said.

+And the EU plans to target companies close to Lukashenko.
 “We know that in this country, the major state companies make the money.
 This is going to hit them and everything is targeted towards making them feel the sting,” said Dutch Prime Minister Mark Rutte.

-“The lives of more than 170 passengers were endangered here to arrest a journalist.
-It’s a threefold attack — an attack on the safety of air traffic, on press freedom and the European citizens on board.”

 Lukashenko has faced unprecedented pressure at home with months of protests triggered by his reelection to a sixth term in an August 2020 vote that the opposition rejected as rigged.
 But he has only doubled down on repression, and more than 35,000 people have been arrested since the protests began, with thousands beaten.